 Checking and Changing Weak Passwords

-- Choose Risk Management > Baseline Checks and click the Common Weak Password Detection tab.
+in the upper left corner and select a region or project. - Choose Risk Management > Baseline Checks and click the Risk Management tab.

 - Check the server, account name, account type, and usage duration of the weak password.
 Log in to the server and change the password.